Can your grid control do this? Part II

 These are our first steps in customizing row layouts and we intend to extend the functionality in our upcoming releases.
 Therefore, your feedback is highly appreciated.
 Any ideas, comments or suggestions are welcome.

-About the author
+About the Author

 Nikolay Diyanov

-is the Program Manager of Telerik's WinForms division.
-He joined the company back in 2007 as a Support Officer and made his way up the ladder over the past few years.
-Delivering outstanding solutions that make developers lives easier is his passion and the biggest reward in his work.
+Diyanov is the Product Manager of the Native Mobile UI division at Progress.
+Delivering outstanding solutions that make developers' lives easier is his passion and the biggest reward in his work.
 In his spare time, Nikolay enjoys travelling around the world, hiking, sun-bathing and kite-surfing.

 Comments